 Do you want to be an impact investor?
 Or are you an aspiring social entrepreneur who wants to understand what the capital raising process is like?
 The MBA Impact Investing Network & Training (MIINT) program is an impact investing venture lab designed to give students a practical, hands-on experience in being an early stage impact investor.
 Throughout the program, you will create an investment thesis, source and conduct diligence on early stage impact investing opportunities, prepare an investment memo, and present on a selected early stage company.
 Ultimately, an investment committee will select one company for a $50,000 investment.

 NU Venture Challenge is Northwestern’s largest business pitch competition, open to all of Northwestern’s schools and disciplines.
 It seeks to provide capital to the best student startups and to present these terrific start-ups to the Northwestern, Evanston, and Chicago communities.
 NUVC is the cornerstone event of Northwestern’s entrepreneurial community, as it provides valuable educational experience and idea-exchange, thereby fostering commercialization, new venture formation, and hands-on experience in entrepreneurship.

 Venture Capital Investment Competition

 The Kellogg Venture Capital Investment Challenge (VCIC) was first introduced during the 2012-2013 academic year, and is sponsored by the Kellogg Innovation & Entrepreneurship Initiative (KIEI).
-The purpose of the challenge is to select the team that will represent Kellogg in the national VCIC
+The purpose of the challenge is to select the team that will represent Kellogg in the regional VCIC

 , run by the Kenan-Flagler Business School of the University of North Carolina.